 Remote Observing with CHARA

 For remote observing, we are running a virtual machine on the CHARA server in Atlanta.
 The machine runs all the graphical user interfaces (GUIs) for the control software that is used in remote observing.
 These GUIs connect to their respective servers on Mt.
 Wilson using a process called SSH port forwarding (often referred to as SSH tunneling).
 This virtual machine also runs a VNC server so it can be accessed from anywhere.
-This system is currently functional and has been tested for operations with the Classic, CLIMB, JouFLU, MIRCx, and PAVO beam combiners.
-The software for VEGA has been installed and will be tested on sky soon.
+This system is currently functional and has been tested for operations with the Classic, CLIMB, JouFLU, MIRCx, PAVO, and VEGA beam combiners.